 On the lowest shelf, I used a basket that I found at my local Ross for additional storage of my throw blankets.

 Now, I want to hear from you!
-What did you think of this console table furniture flip?
+What did you think of this farmhouse sofa table furniture flip?

 Let me know in the comments below.
 How do you style your console tables?
 I hope that you will be motivated to explore your local thrift stores to find furniture you can breathe some new life into.

-Have fun decorating your home on a small budget with top deals you find!
+Have fun decorating your home on a small budget with the top deals you find!

 I hope you enjoyed following this restoration process as much as I enjoyed completing it.
 It was so rewarding to see the finished product and to know that this table will be used and loved for many years to come.
 Make sure you are following me on Instagram, Pinterest, and TikTok for more ideas like this one – I would love to hear what you think!